emilytrybulec/repeatMaskerFaster/README.md

 ```

 Next, create a params.yaml file to input information in place of the null configurations.
-This information can also be supplied in the command line, as shown [below](#running-the-pipeline).
+This information can also be supplied in the command line in place of the params.yaml file, as shown [below](#running-the-pipeline).
 You will supply your genome path and preferred out directory name.
 The RepeatMasker species flag is used to warmup RepeatMasker, and a consensus path and can be supplied to process your genome against known repeats, if available.

 `params.yaml`: